Experiments in digital storytelling using IIIF

-This site, created for a presentation at the IIIF conference at the Vatican Library in June 2017, and updated for Museums and the Web 2018, showcases our recent experiments in digital storytelling using modern digital image technologies.
+This site was originally created for a presentation at the IIIF conference at the Vatican Library in June 2017, and then updated for Museums and the Web 2018.

 Production and software by Cogapp.